goaround/gallery-block-lightbox/README.md

 ### 1.4.0

-- Add support for .svg Images
+- Add support for .svg images

 ### 1.3.1